AUCTION OVERVIEW

 The Collection Gala Auction will feature an exceptional selection of works by leading contemporary artists, generously donated by top galleries and artists from around the world.
 Curated to reflect both emerging voices and established names, the auction will include works available exclusively online, as well as a select group of live lots presented during the Gala on Saturday, October 18, 2025, at the Dallas Museum of Art.

-Auction proceeds directly benefit the DMA’s contemporary acquisition and exhibition fund, supporting the museum’s mission to engage and inspire through world-class art and programming.
+Auction proceeds directly benefit the DMA’s contemporary acquisitions and programming, supporting the Museum’s mission to engage and inspire through world-class art and programming.

 VIEWING THE WORKS

-All auction lots will be available to browse online via Sotheby’s once the auction platform is live.
-In addition, the works will be on public view at the Dallas Museum of Art from Friday, September 26 through Monday, October 20, allowing guests and visitors to experience the art in person.
+All auction lots are available to browse online via Sotheby’s.
+In addition, the works will be on public view at the Dallas Museum of Art beginning Wednesday, October 1, allowing guests and visitors to experience the art in person.

 2025 Featured Artist